 - 8.1 The FSA has powers under section 45 of the Act to vary or cancel an authorised person's Part IV permission.
-The FSA may use these powers where: - (1) the person is failing or is likely to fail to satisfy the threshold conditions; - (2) the person has not carried on any regulated activity for a period of at least 12 months; or - (3) it is desirable to vary or cancel the person's Part IV permission in order to protect the interests of consumers or potential consumers. - 8.1A The powers to vary and cancel a person's Part IV permission are exercisable in the same circumstances.
+The FSA may use these powers where: - (1) the person is failing or is likely to fail to satisfy the threshold conditions; - (2) the person has not carried on any regulated activity for a period of at least 12 months; or - (3) it is desirable to exercise the power in order to meet any of its regulatory objectives. - 8.1A The powers to vary and cancel a person's Part IV permission are exercisable in the same circumstances.
 However, the statutory procedure for the exercise of each power is different and this may determine how the FSA acts in a given case.
 Certain types of behaviour which may cause the FSA to cancel permission in one case, may lead it to vary, or vary and cancel, permission in another, depending on the circumstances.
 The non-exhaustive examples provided below are therefore illustrative but not conclusive of which action the FSA will take in a given case.